Who is developing Morgan Street Food Hall?

-Hibernian Hospitality Group – owners of Hibernian Irish Pubs, Xoco Mexican Restaurant, The Station and the Raleigh Beer Garden has created the Morgan Street Foodhall & Market in the Warehouse District of downtown Raleigh.
-The Foodhall will be managed by Morgan Street Foodhall LLC, a subsidiary of Hibernian Hospitality Group.
-Boyd & Associates will handle leasing responsibilities.
+Hibernian Hospitality Group – owners of Hibernian Irish Pubs, Xoco Mexican Restaurant, The Station, Solas, Raleigh Beer Garden and Watts & Ward created Morgan Street Food Hall in the Warehouse District of downtown Raleigh, North Carolina.

-So what exactly is Morgan Street Foodhall & Market?
+So what exactly is Morgan Street Food Hall?

-The Foodhall is a 20,000 square foot venue which will bring 60+ different food stalls, restaurants, and market opportunities.
-It will also feature expansive seating and event programming options.
-This entire complex will sit in the approximate center of the downtown Raleigh Warehouse District and will be adjacent to the upcoming transportation hub, Union Station, the newly announced 17 story Dillon development and Citrix Sharefile.
+The Food Hall is a 20,000 square foot venue with multiple restaurants and retail opportunities.
+It also features event programming options.
+The Food Hall is at the heart of downtown Raleigh’s Warehouse District and adjacent to the new Union Station, the 17-story Dillon mixed-use development and Citrix.

-What is the vision for the food stall offerings at Morgan Street Foodhall & Market?
+What is the vision for the food offerings at Morgan Street Food Hall?

 The general vision for the food offerings will be a series of stalls and shops offering high quality, chef-driven specialty foods with a wide range of diversity.
-Some establishments will be a cooked-to-order mentality, while others are specialized offerings in a market setting.
-Each stall will offer a limited number of highly specialized and targeted culinary offerings, artisanal and local in design and execution, with affordable prices typically found in food halls serving food counter-style.
-Each stall will present its own unique personality/trade dress in a size ranging from 30-550 square feet depending on location, menu and what we consider might be the best ‘neighbors’.
-Most stalls will feature local Triangle area chefs/restaurateurs looking to expand their brand identities or trying to create a new one using Morgan Street Foodhall & Market as an incubator/innovative test kitchen.
-Morgan Street Foodhall & Market will reflect the best of food trends, innovations and exciting offerings that may be unique to the Greater Raleigh area.
+Each stall serves highly specialized and targeted culinary offerings, artisan and local in design and execution, with affordable prices typically found in food halls serving food counter-style.
+Each stall will present its own unique personality with stalls ranging in size from 30-550 square feet depending on location, menu and what we consider might be the best ‘neighbors’.
+Most stalls feature local Triangle area chefs/restaurateurs looking to expand their brand identities or trying to create a new one using Morgan Street Food Hall as an test kitchen.
+Morgan Street Food Hall reflects the best of food trends, innovations and exciting offerings that may be unique to the Greater Raleigh area.

-The Morgan Street Foodhall & Market is in the center of a resurgent downtown Raleigh at the intersection of W. Morgan Street and West Street.
-Situated between the central business core, the fastest growing residential population and large-scale business expansions, the Foodhall is poised to be an economic engine for the food and beverage industry in Wake County for years to come.
+Morgan Street Food Hall is located at 411 West Morgan Street in the center of Raleigh’s Warehouse District.
+Situated between the central business core, the fastest growing residential population and large-scale business expansions, the Food Hall is poised to be an economic engine for the food and beverage industry in Wake County for years to come.

-How do I apply to become a vendor at the Morgan Street Foodhall and Market?
+How do I apply to become a vendor at the Morgan Street Food Hall?

-All potential occupants will apply through the website.
-Within this application, you will be asked to present a proposal which will detail your concept.
-This application will begin the process of arranging for presentations, interviews, and potential tastings to be conducted by the management company.
-The Morgan Street Foodhall & Market will review all potential applicants and make determinations as to ensure a vibrant, non-repetitive and all-encompassing line-up of unique businesses and start-ups for a projected opening early 2017.
-The Foodhall will have a wide variety of offerings and not multiple stalls vending the same items.
-The success of the Foodhall hinges on the synergy of a carefully curated, diverse line-up of vendors.
+All potential occupants can apply through the website.
+Within the application, you will be asked to present a proposal which will detail your concept.
+The application begins the process of arranging for presentations, interviews, and potential tastings to be conducted by the management company.
+Morgan Street Food Hall reviews all potential applicants and make determinations as to ensure a vibrant, non-repetitive and all-encompassing line-up of unique businesses and start-ups for a projected opening spring 2018.
+The success of the Food Hall hinges on the synergy of a carefully curated, diverse line-up of vendors.

 What will a typical food stall look like?

 Food stalls/retail stands will vary from as little as 30 square feet to 550+ square feet.
-Each stall will house whatever cooking equipment is needed and we encourage stall occupants to allow for some seating at their counter as well.
+Each stall houses whatever cooking equipment is needed and we encourage stall occupants to allow for some seating at their counter as well.
 General seating will be plentiful but having some energy at the stall itself will help ‘personalize’ that space.
-Morgan Street Foodhall & Market will provide exhaust hoods to match the equipment needs including sinks of the individual stalls, bringing in all utilities including plumbing/wiring to the stall space, provide a facade on which to mount signage .
+Morgan Street Food Hall provides exhaust hoods to match the equipment needs, including sinks of the individual stalls, stubs in utilities including plumbing/wiring to the stall space, provide a facade on which to mount signage .
 Select stalls will have open space in the front to provide customization of displays including refrigeration and heat if needed.
-No ceilings are needed as this will be an entirely enclosed area but we will review all design drawings to allow for personalization of the space if it calls for some type of cover or grid work to hang lighting or other design elements.
-Each stall’s design must be approved for certain design criteria and process which will be established but again, we will do our best to allow the Foodhall to develop a personalized look and feel that is both eye-catching and unique.
+No ceilings are needed as this will be an entirely enclosed area but we will review all design drawings to allow for vendors to personalize the space if it calls for some type of cover or grid work to hang lighting or other design elements.
+Each stall’s design must be approved for certain design criteria and process which will be established but again, we will do our best to allow the Food Hall to develop a personalized look and feel that is both eye-catching and unique.

 What do you think this will cost a Tenant in build-out and overall cost of opening?

 Obviously, there is no way to estimate a total to this without knowing what each stall will offer.
-However, it is our estimation that the Tenant might spend within a range of $30,000-60,000 (on a larger stall) in equipment costs depending on the Tenant’s offering.
+However, it is our estimation that the Tenant might spend within a range of $30,000-60,000 (on a larger stall) to up-fit their stall in addition to their equipment costs.
 For smaller stalls we approximate between $2,000 and $10,000 in equipment costs.
-Carts will not incur upfit costs as they will be built ready to operate.
+Carts will not incur up-fit costs as they will be built ready to operate.
 We will not be providing any improvement allowances due to our provision of the duct work, utilities, facade, floor drains and skeletal walls.
 It is our estimation that your overall costs will be minimal compared to street side locations and overall size considerations – as well as not having to provide seating, bars or other guest accommodation such as restrooms or an office area.
-Estimates of costs do not include potential permits, fees and costs that Tenantss will incur in planning and permitting with the city and county.
+Estimates of costs do not include potential permits, fees and costs that Tenants will incur in planning and permitting with the city and county.

 What about storage?